25 Famous Washington DC Landmarks You Must See

 Within, visitors will find a bronze statue of Jefferson alongside excerpts from the Declaration of Independence, being its principal author, carved along the walls.

-There are many important buildings in Washington, D.C., but none like the US Capitol building.
+There are many important buildings in Washington, D.C., but none like the U.S. Capitol building.
 Built in 1800, it stands at the city's center with its 288-foot neo-classical dome visible from across the skyline.
+It is definitely one of the most famous landmarks in the USA!

 A visit to the Capitol includes entry into the Crypt, Rotunda, and the National Statuary Hall.
 Visits to the House and Senate chambers require special passes and are not included in the official tour of the Capitol.